soketi/docs/advanced-usage/app-webhooks.md

 ### Webhook Headers

-Starting with soketi `0.24`, you can pass additional headers that will be sent within the webhook request:
+Starting with soketi `0.24`, [thanks to @stayallive's PR](https://github.com/soketi/soketi/pull/226), you can pass additional headers that will be sent within the webhook request:

 ```json
 {